BodenmillerGroup/SABER-IMC_publication/README.md

 ### SABER_preprocessing script
 SABER_preprocessing.Rmd :
--  Conversion of single cell data from Cell profiler to SingleCellExperiment object.
+-  Conversion of single cell data from CellProfiler to SingleCellExperiment object.
 -  Data scaling and filtering